mlodygbelmondo/ksiazulo/README.md

 2. Start the frontend application:

 - Navigate to the `app` directory.
+- Run the `npm install` command to install the third party modules.
 - Run the `npm run dev` command to start the Next.js application.

 3. Access the application: